India 21.01.2021 Agomoni Ghosh

 Looking Forward into 2021

 Since the announcement of the new strain of Covid-19 emerging in the UK, all recent arrivals into the country have been contacted.
-Although I arrived in India well before the new strain emerge, I have been contacted three times by the ‘Corona Virus surveillance team to enquire after my health and to check if I have experienced any symptoms.
+Although I arrived in India well before the new strain emerge, I have been contacted three times by the ‘Corona Virus surveillance team’ to enquire after my health and to check if I have experienced any symptoms.
 Those who have arrived more recently have received home visits to take samples for RTPCR tests and new entrants are being asked to present a negative PCR test taken 96 hours before arrival and quarantine for 10-days in government operated hotels close to airports.

 Local authorities have tried to do their best to implement measures as practically as possible to safeguard public health and although the country has very sadly seen some of the largest numbers of infections, the death rate have remained low compared to the USA, Europe and the UK.
-Considering the size of the country and population of 1.3 billion the crisis could have been far worse but for the actions taken.
+Considering the size of the country and a population of 1.3 billion the crisis could have been far worse but for the actions taken.

-Now in January 2021 as the nation begins one of the most ambitious vaccination drives in world history, people in India stand proud knowing that we could have fallen apart but have survived
+Now in January 2021 as the nation begins one of the most ambitious vaccination drives in world history, people in India stand proud knowing that we could have fallen apart but have survived.